 UCLA School of Law reserves the right to revoke an admission offer in the event that an admitted applicant fails to comply with this binding Early Decision Program Agreement.

-To apply, a completed Early Decision Program Agreement and all necessary application materials must be received no later than November 15, 2012.
-Early Decision Program applicants must take the LSAT by no later than October 2012.
-All decisions will be made by the end of December.
+To apply, a completed Early Decision Program Agreement and all necessary application materials must be received no later than November 15, 2014.
+Early Decision Program applicants must take the LSAT no later than September/October 2014.
+All decisions will be made by the end of December 2014.